 Oh, Paddy dear! and did ye hear the news that’s goin’ round?

 The Shamrock is forbid by law to grow on Irish ground!

 No more St. Patrick’s day we’ll keep; his color can’t be seen.

 For there’s a cruel law agin’ the Wearing o’ the Green!

-When Queen Victoria was trying to rebuild relations with Ireland, she gifted Irish regiments with sprigs of seamróg on St. Patrick’s Day, which pretty much assured that the seamróg would remain the symbol of Irish nationalism.
-It’s a practice that is still happening modernly.
+When Queen Victoria was trying to rebuild relations with Ireland, she gifted Irish regiments with sprigs of seamróg on St. Patrick’s Day, which assured that the seamróg would remain the symbol of Irish nationalism.

 So hopefully this gives you a little more insight as to why such a tiny little plant has the heart of the Irish and their diaspora, wherever in the world they may be.
-Long live the spirit that inspires colonized peoples to fight for freedom from the oppressor.
+For many the plant symbolizes the spirit that inspires colonized peoples to fight for freedom from the oppressor.